-The transaction remains subject to regulatory approvals, as well as other conditions usual in this type of transaction.
+(13) The transaction remains subject to regulatory approvals and conditions usual in this type of transaction.
 There are no guarantees that the transaction will be completed and that the conditions to which it is subject would be met.
-Completion of the transaction is currently expected for the second half of 2018.
-EBIT before special items is a Non-GAAP financial measure.
-Refer to the Non-GAAP financial measures section for a definition of this metric.
-Also refer to the Reconciliation of EBIT before special items to EBIT under GAAP table in the Non-GAAP financial measures section for a reconciliation to the most comparable IFRS
+Completion of the transaction is currently expected for the first quarter of 2019.

-Free cash flow usage is a Non-GAAP financial measure.
+(14) EBIT margin before special items is a Non-GAAP financial measure.
 Refer to the Non-GAAP financial measures section for a definition of this metric.
-Also refer to the Reconciliation of Cash flows from operating activities to Free cash flow usage table in the Non-GAAP financial measures section for a reconciliation to the most comparable IFRS measure.
+Also refer to the Reconciliation of EBIT before special items to EBIT under GAAP table in the Non-GAAP financial measures section for a reconciliation to the most comparable IFRS measure.